mansiagnihotrii/e-poller/README.md

 ### SET UP HEROKU POSTGRES DATABASE
 If you are not familiar with heroku , follow these steps:

-1. Navigate to "signup.heroku.com" and create an account.
+1. Navigate to [Heroku|Sign Up](https://signup.heroku.com/) and create an account.
 Login after you created the account.
 2. Create new app.
 The app name can be of your choice.
 3. Navigate to "Resources" tab in the header of heroku dashboard.
 Then type "Heroku Postgres" into the Add-ons search field.
 Select "Heroku Postgres" from the dropdown.
 4. Select "Hobby Dev-Free" plan and click "Provision".